garf-vader/GravSim/README.md

 # Gravity Simulator (GravSim)
 ## Project Notes

-This project includes a mix of data analysis, visualization tools, and performance-oriented simulations in both Python and C.
+This project includes a mix of data analysis, visualisation tools, and performance-oriented simulations in both Python and C.

 ### 🐍 Python Scripts

 The Python files offer various utilities for:

 - Data Analysis
-- Visualization
+- Visualisation
 - Quality-of-Life Enhancements

-These scripts require a virtual environment initialized with the `requirements.txt` file.
+These scripts require a virtual environment initialised with the `requirements.txt` file.

 Note:
 The `plotter.py` script is currently commented out.
-While it was used to generate visualizations, the plots were saved manually from the UI rather than being written to files programmatically.
+While it was used to generate visualisations, the plots were saved manually from the UI rather than being written to files programmatically, I intend to change them to automatically write to pdf files.

 ### 🚀 C Simulation Code